Here’s why Australians get a free 2 year warranty on their Apple products

 The determination by the ACCC signals and end to Apple's global 1 year consumer guarantee in Australia.

 The simple truth behind the now free extended warranty is that customers are buying a product they should expect to last 2 years.
-Jo Ucukalo, consumer expert and CEO of Two Hoots explains that by signing a 24 month contact customers are committing to a single brand for 2 years.
+Jo Ucukalo, consumer expert and CEO of Handle My Complaint explains that by signing a 24 month contact customers are committing to a single brand for 2 years.
 Brands ought to commit to their customers in return.

 What this guarantee covers: